multiversx/mx-launchpad-sc/launchpad/interaction/internal_readme.md

 https://github.com/ElrondNetwork/temp-mex-indexing

 - We have an “Owner’s Launchpad Smart Contract control guide” for the startups to prepare their prerequisites.
-Ask the counterpart to prepare the tokens in an account onto which we’ll transfer the contract ownership at some point before entering into the "Confirmation" epoch.
+Ask the counterpart to prepare the tokens in an account onto which we’ll transfer the contract ownership at some point before entering into the "Confirmation" block.
 They should either have a PEM file prepared for the account if they plan to use the snippets, or issue the necessary transactions from the wallet directly (it's easy).

 - We’ll need the **Token ID** to setup the contract and, in case they plan to use the snippet, the **filename** of the wallet PEM file.